Interblockchain/IBCLExchange/README.md

 # Summary

 Building from the functionality of our [Basic Contract](https://github.com/Interblockchain/BasicContract), we build a non-custodian exchange smart contract.
 Our exchange would only accept transactions between assets generated with the [Basic Contract](https://github.com/Interblockchain/BasicContract).
-User would only need grant the exchange smart contract to power to spend a specified amount of funds (using the approve action) and issue an order on a [partnered app]() which is an external server.
+User would only need grant the exchange smart contract to power to spend a specified amount of funds (using the approve action) and issue an order on a [partnered app](), which is an external server.

 In order to simplify and minimize the database, we have chosen to work within a symmetric framework, abstracting the notion of buy or sell from the orders.
 Each order will instead correspond to a desired transaction between to amount of assets.
 Orders will specify the amount and asset that are offered by the user (in the base structure).
 They will also specify the asset the user is willing to accept as trade and the total amount accepted for the full order (in the counter structure).
 This way of doing things is more transparent, less error prone and as the added benefit of only handling asset amounts (conversions and other rounding prone calculations are left off-chain).